Hashgard Price Tops $0.0002 on Major Exchanges (GARD)

-Hashgard (CURRENCY:GARD) traded 23.4% higher against the dollar during the twenty-four hour period ending at 8:00 AM ET on August 31st.
-Hashgard has a total market capitalization of $1.80 million and $381,377.00 worth of Hashgard was traded on exchanges in the last day.
-Over the last week, Hashgard has traded 7.4% higher against the dollar.
-One Hashgard coin can now be purchased for approximately $0.0002 or 0.00000000 BTC on exchanges.
+Hashgard (CURRENCY:GARD) traded up 15.5% against the US dollar during the 1 day period ending at 16:00 PM Eastern on September 3rd.
+Hashgard has a total market cap of $2.22 million and $388,476.00 worth of Hashgard was traded on exchanges in the last day.
+One Hashgard coin can now be bought for about $0.0002 or 0.00000000 BTC on popular exchanges.
+During the last week, Hashgard has traded up 53.2% against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.